g-leech/argmin-gravitas/pages/playlists.md

                 leccy
                           <br><br>
               <small>
-                you can’t blame the computer.
-If there’s not soul in the music, it’s because nobody put it there.
+                you can’t blame the computer.<br>If there’s no soul, it’s because nobody put it there.
               </small>
             </div>
             <div class="playlist-details">